Mortgages for the over 50s

 One of the best ways to increase your chances of getting a mortgage in your 50s is to have a clear plan of how you will pay the loan back.
-Knowing your budget and your monthly outgoings will help you understand how much you can afford.
+Knowing your budget and your monthly outgoings will help you understand how much you can afford to borrow.

 You should also check your credit report, and look at improving your credit score ahead of a mortgage application, as this will also increase your chances of approval.

-If you are a few years away from retirement, you will need to show a statement with a forecast of your income in retirement.
-If you are more than 10 years away, lenders may only want to see whether you are contributing to a pension(s).
-If you’ve had different jobs over the years, check back through your files to check you have details of all the different pension schemes you may have been contributing to
+As you near retirement, you will need to show a statement with a forecast of your income in retirement.
+When you are more than 10 years away, lenders may only want to see whether you are contributing to a pension(s).
+If you’ve had different jobs over the years, check back through your files to see you have details of all the different pension schemes you may have been contributing to.

 Can you port your mortgage when you buy a new home?

 If you want to port your mortgage – which means taking your mortgage with you when you move home – you essentially have to reapply for your existing loan.
-You will be reassessed by your lender as if you are applying for the loan for the first time and will need to meet their new affordability criteria.
+Your lender will reassess you as if you are applying for the loan for the first time.
+You will need to meet their new affordability criteria.
 Even if you are in the same financial position as when you first applied for the loan you could still get rejected.
 If you are going to see a fall in your income post-retirement, they will also take account of that.